HinanawiTS/ECE-143-Project/README.md

 Install all necessary packages and download all required [datasets](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2).

-Put datasets into /data and /data/events based on the structure mentioned above. change the path for each file
+Put datasets into /data and /data/events based on the structure mentioned above.
+Change the path for each file if necessary.

 Run the Project Notebook in the root repository.